benupham/smart-image-crop-ai/README.txt

 == Is it Compatible With Image Optimization Plugins? ==

 Yes, but you may need to recompress any smart cropped images.
 If a smart cropped image is derived from an image that is already compressed, it is likely to be fairly small anyway.
-TinyPNG will keep track of what images have changed after compression.
+TinyPNG will keep track of what images have changed after compression so you can recompress them.
 Smush and Shortpixel do not.

 == Is it Compatible with WebP? ==

 Not yet.
-We plan to include automatic smart cropping of webp images in a future version.
+I plan to include automatic smart cropping of webp images in a future version.

 == Is it Compatible with Retina? ==

 Not yet.
-We plan to include automatic smart cropping of retina images in a future version.
+I plan to include automatic smart cropping of retina images in a future version.